darta-ai/darta-monorepo/README.md

 - **Frontend**:
   - React Native for mobile
   - Next.js for web
-  - Apollo Client for GraphQL
   - Styled Components with shared design system

 - **Backend**:
   - Node.js with Express
   - GraphQL for API
   - ArangoDB for database
-  - JWT for authentication
+  - firebase for authentication

 - **DevOps**:
   - Docker for containerization
   - GitHub Actions for CI/CD
-  - AWS for hosting
+  - GCP for hosting

 ## 🛠️ Development Environment